Whenever you hear the word “CMS,” your first thought is about WordPress, Magento, or something along those lines.

 This is where Static Site Generator Comes into play.

-Being a developer, you might have a specific frontend framework that you love to work with every time you want to build something great and creative.
-I don’t know about you all, but now I have one - Vue.js :P.
+As a developer, you might have a specific front-end framework you love working with whenever you want to build something great and creative.
+I don’t know about you all, but now I have one - Vue.js

 So what do SSGs do?
-As the name suggest, they generate the site by combining your content and your code!
+As the name suggests, they generate the site by combining your content and your code!

-Static site generators enable you to create a static, HTML-based website that doesn’t rely on databases or external data sources, avoiding server-side processing when accessing your website.
+Static site generators enable you to create a static, HTML-based website without databases or external data sources, avoiding server-side processing when accessing your website.

-The fun part is you can also host your SPA or Static sites built using these static site generators on free static hosting providers (e.g. Vercel, Netlify, Github pages etc.) without worrying about the hosting charges.
-That being said, I would like to include that - As you generate your static website that could fetch data from API and hosted at a static hosting provider, this is the approach which is called JAMstack.
+The fun part is you can also host your SPA or Static sites built using these static site generators on free fixed hosting providers (e.g. Vercel, Netlify, Github pages etc.) without worrying about the hosting charges.
+That being said, I would like to include that - As you generate your static website that could fetch data from API and hosted at a static hosting provider, this approach is called JAMstack.